minhcp/CIKMCup17/README.md

 This repository contains source code for our solution at the [CIKM AnalytiCup 2017](https://competitions.codalab.org/competitions/16652).
 Its description can be found in the [report](#TBD).

+# Problem
+The task is to determine the quality of product titles created by public users on the e-commerce platform Lazada.
+We focuses on two main objectives, namely **Clarity** and **Conciseness** which are described as follows:
+* **Clarity** - The ease of readability and delivery of key product attributes such as color, size, model, etc. Product titles with high clarity scores should be easy to understand and interpret quickly.

+* **Conciseness** - The optimal point of conveyed information with respect to product title length, i.e., the amount of redundant content in the product title.
+Product titles that do not contain all necessary information also violate this quality.

+The problem is framed as two separate regression tasks which try to predict a score within [0,1], each for clarity and conciseness.
+The labels provided, however, are binary (0 or 1).

 # File description
 ### Input data files
 The following data files are given by Lazada in the competition and can be re-downloaded from [here](https://drive.google.com/drive/folders/0B-rwT7IHM52ockZabnpvYVE3Z00):